 |DAT||Request ADA to send to NYU Stern Admissions|

-As of November 22nd, 2022, the 2023 Andre Koo Tech MBA program is test optional for the remainder of the current admissions cycle.
+The 2024 Andre Koo Tech MBA program is test optional.
 Applicants will not be required to submit a standardized test score with their application, but may still do so if they feel it aids their candidacy.
+For applicants who have or submit a standardized test score (submitted with their application or previously sent to Stern), we will consider the standardized test score if it aids your candidacy.
 For a list of frequently asked questions about the test optional policy, please see here.

 Standardized Test Waiver

-The standardized test is a required part of the Full-Time and Focused MBA program application and one way we assess your academic readiness.
+The standardized test is a required part of the Full-Time and Fashion & Luxury MBA program application and one way we assess your academic readiness.
 For most applicants, the standardized test is an essential way to establish academic readiness.
-If you feel that you are not able to prepare for or take a standardized test and are able to demonstrate academic readiness without a standardized test score, you may request a standardized test waiver for the Full-Time and Focused MBA programs.
+If you feel that you are not able to prepare for or take a standardized test and are able to demonstrate academic readiness without a standardized test score, you may request a standardized test waiver for the Full-Time and Fashion & Luxury MBA programs.
 Those who provide strong examples of academic readiness (eg: strong analytical or quantitative undergraduate or graduate majors, professional work experience, certifications, etc.) may be more likely to receive a standardized test waiver.

 If you are not granted a standardized test waiver, your application may still be competitive for admission; we would like to receive the standardized test as an additional data point in our review of your candidacy.
 The standardized test score is only one of many components of our holistic application process.